A 6-Day Irish Walking Adventure, the Wicklow Way to Dublin City

 The Wicklow Way walking and hiking trail extends from Marlay Park in Dublin to Clonegal on the borders of Wicklow and Carlow, covering a distance of 127 kilometres (79 miles).
-At Footfalls, we offer a variety of holiday packages on the Wicklow Way, to cater for all types of outdoor and fitness enthusiasts.
-This, easy to moderate, six-day walking holiday along the Wicklow Way towards Dublin will take you over 60km along the stunning beauty of the Garden of Ireland and part of Ireland’s Ancient East, just waiting to be explored.
+At Footfalls Walking Holidays, we offer a variety of holiday packages on the Wicklow Way, to cater for all types of outdoor and fitness enthusiasts (more options can be explored here).
+This, easy to moderate, six-day walking holiday along the Wicklow Way towards Dublin will take you over 60km along the stunning beauty of the Garden of Ireland and part of Ireland’s Ancient East – a treasured Irish trail, just waiting to be explored.

 Prices / Dates

 Tour Dates: 15 March to 31 October